Levi597/HHbackdoor-V0.3/README.md

 # Requirements

-You will need to download Winscp&Pyhton here and extract ir in HHBackdoor-Console Directory
+You will need to download Winscp&Pyhton here and extract it in HHBackdoor-Console Directory

 ## Winscp